-- uri [{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info. - index [{int, Ellipsis, None}] If the ImageResource contains multiple ndimages, and index is an integer, select the index-th ndimage from among them and return it.
+[{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info.

+[{int, Ellipsis, None}] If the ImageResource contains multiple ndimages, and index is an integer, select the index-th ndimage from among them and return it.
 If index is an ellipsis (...), read all ndimages in the file and stack them along a new batch dimension.
-If index is None, let the plugin decide. - plugin [{str, None}] The plugin to use.
+If index is None, let the plugin decide.

+[{str, None}] The plugin to use.
 If set to None (default) imread will perform a search for a matching plugin.
+If not None, this takes priority over the provided format hint (if present).

+[str] If not None, treat the provided ImageResource as if it had the given extension.
+This affects the order in which backends are considered.

-If not None, this takes priority over the provided format hint (if present). - format\hint [str] A format hint to help optimize plugin selection given as the format's extension, e.g. ".png".
-This can speed up the selection process for ImageResources that don't have an explicit extension, e.g. streams, or for ImageResources where the extension does not match the resource's content. - \\kwargs Additional keyword arguments will be passed to the plugin's read call.
+[str] A format hint to help optimize plugin selection given as the format's extension, e.g. ".png".
+This can speed up the selection process for ImageResources that don't have an explicit extension, e.g. streams, or for ImageResources where the extension does not match the resource's content.

+Additional keyword arguments will be passed to the plugin's read call.

-image [ndimage] The ndimage located at the given URI.
+[ndimage] The ndimage located at the given URI.